1. I live near Bradford, but spend 3 days a week (and occasional weekends) in London.

 10. I like marmite, waterfalls, goose-down duvets, crisp winter mornings, good beer, serendipity, Black Books, black pudding, the wind in my hair, life, people who don't fear ignorance, making people laugh and lots of other things.

 The unpotted summary

 I need more love than any one person could give.
 But by the same token, I have so very much more love than one person could take.
-I have been sharing a lot of that love with someone very special in London since mid-August.
+I have been sharing a lot of that love with someone very special in London since August 2013.

 I believe that a good friendship, a healthy dose of respect and a degree of love (in one of its many, many forms) are all an essential basis for any "relationship"; I find totally loveless sex unfulfilling.

 My ideal job would be entitled "mad inventor".
 Unfortunately I've not found anyone gullible enough to pay me to do it.
 Yet.

 You know that sequence in Robots where they use the "transit system" which rolls/bounces/catapults them across the city?
 Somewhere, someone has been paid to come up with that.
 I want their job.
 In fact, I want someone to pay me a gazillion quid to make it for real.
 Possibly in Lego.